-Here are a few facts that aren’t in dispute: Maswadi and her family were scheduled to fly from Chicago to Orlando this summer.
+Here are a few undisputed facts: Maswadi and her family had scheduled a flight from Chicago to Orlando this summer.
 They were coming from a religious pilgrimage in Saudi.
 In Chicago, they had a disagreement with a Southwest agent over jugs of holy water they wanted to check with their luggage.
 After an argument, Maswadi’s flight was involuntarily refunded.

 (Note: And earlier version of this post suggested the family was on its way to Saudi.)